Axl Rose: Politics

-On April 28, 2015, Rose sent a letter to Indonesian President Joko Widodo asking Widodo to remove the option of the death penalty in the case of the Bali Nine on grounds of humanitarianism.
-Rose then criticized Widodo for "ignoring the international outcry" after two were executed.
+On April 28, 2015, Rose sent a letter to Indonesian President Joko Widodo urging the removal of the death penalty option in the Bali Nine case on humanitarian grounds.
+Following the execution of two individuals, Rose publicly criticized Widodo for "ignoring the international outcry".

-Rose has used Twitter to criticize various figures in the Trump administration, as well as other figures such as Apple CEO Tim Cook.
-On May 7, 2020, he used Twitter to criticize Treasury Secretary Steven Mnuchin for the Trump administration's handling of the COVID-19 pandemic, to which Mnuchin responded.
+Rose has frequently used Twitter to voice political opinions, including criticism of figures in the Trump administration, and Apple CEO Tim Cook.
+On May 7, 2020, he condemned Treasury Secretary Steven Mnuchin's handling of the COVID-19 pandemic, prompting a direct response from Mnuchin.
+Guns N' Roses later released a T-shirt satirizing the administration's pandemic response.